Consumers open transactional emails (shipping confirmations, order confirmations, etc.) because they have value.

-One example of a product recommendation email is from Pottery Barn.
-Not only does the brand thank customers for their purchase, but it also has a "You may also like" section at the bottom and similar items bought by past customers.
+Here's an example of a product recommendation email is from Pottery Barn.
+Not only does this transactional email thank customers for their purchase, but it also has a "You may also like" section at the bottom and similar items bought by past customers.

 A good tip is to mention the item bought and have a category like "Similar to Product XYZ."
 This shows you've done your research and personalized the email.

 Speaking of similar products, Shopify has plenty of upsell apps to allow you increase average order values on autopilot.
 These are the Top-Rated Shopify Upsell Apps to consider for this task.

 Researchers estimate that 31 billion coupons will be redeemed in 2019.
 Additionally, 60% of consumers love to receive digital coupons, and 68% believe that it helps generate loyalty.
 Consumers undoubtedly love coupons because it lets them buy more for less.
 Some merchants may think coupons or discounts reduce profit, but they can also be worth it in the long-term.

 Smart merchants send next-purchase coupons or discount codes after a customer's initial purchase.
 This promotes the habit of repeat purchases, boosts customer loyalty, and increases customer lifetime value.
 While it reduces profit, you can gain long-time customers.